fgrosse/go-coverage-report/README.md

     default: "github.com/${{ github.repository }}"

   trim:
-    description: Trim a prefix in the "Impacted Packages" column of the markdown report.
+    description: 'Trim a prefix in the "Impacted Packages" column of the markdown report.'
     required: false

+  skip-comment:
+    description: |
+      Skip creating or updating the pull request comment.
+This may be useful when you want to generate the coverage report and modify it in your own scripts.
+    required: false
+    default: 'false'
 ```

 ### Outputs

-This action does not provide any outputs, but it will comment on your pull request
-with the summary of the code coverage changes.
+This action provides the following outputs:

+- `coverage_report`: The generated coverage report in Markdown format.

 ## Limitations